 - Wool base layers

 - Waterproof/rain jacket.
 I love my Columbia (buy it on Amazon)

 For a weekend in warmer weather (including weekend beach vacations), use the basic packing list and adjust to include summer and beach essentials such as:

 - Sandals or water shoes

-- Beach towel if your hotel or resort doesn’t provide them or offer them to rent (keep in mind that many accommodations don’t want you using your bathroom towel at the pool or beach) plan to bring your own.
+- If your hotel or resort doesn’t provide beach towels or offer them to rent (keep in mind that many accommodations don’t want you using your bathroom towel at the pool or beach) plan to bring your own.
 Buy your own fluffy beach towels on Amazon.

 Pin this post!